Visa requirements for Israeli citizens: Recent developments

 As of 21 February 2021, Israel has signed six peace treaties with Arab countries.

 Following the Egypt–Israel peace treaty in 1979, and the Israel–Jordan peace treaty in 1994, more countries have signed peace treaties with Israel.

 On 15 September 2020, Israel and the UAE established diplomatic relations in Washington DC, and signed a peace agreement, which removed all restrictions on Israeli citizens' travel to the UAE.

 On 15 September 2020, Israel and Bahrain established diplomatic relations in Washington DC, and signed the Bahrain–Israel normalization agreement, which removed all restrictions on Israeli citizens' travel to Bahrain.

 On 23 October 2020 an agreement took place between Sudan and Israel with the mediation of the United States involving the recognition of the state of Israel by Sudan and the establishment of full diplomatic relations.

 On 10 December 2020, Donald Trump announced that Israel and Morocco agreed to establish full diplomatic relations, while also announcing that the United States recognized Morocco's claim over Western Sahara.

 On 12 December 2020, Israel and Bhutan formally established full diplomatic relations.

 On 1 February 2021, Israel and Kosovo established full diplomatic relations over Zoom, and established a Kosovan embassy in Jerusalem.

 In June 2022, Saudi Arabia and Israel held talks as a precursor to establishing formal diplomatic relations.
 Saudi officials say it is a question of when, not if.

 On 19 October 2023, Israel became the 41st country that joined the United States Visa Waiver Program.

 On 2 June 2024, Maldives proposed banning entry for Israeli citizens in response to the Gaza war.
 The ban came into immediate effect on 15 April 2025.

+On 26 December 2025, Israel recognized Somaliland as an independent state, and Israeli passport holders can now enter with a visa on arrival (cash only).